Sofia Nizharadze: Music career

 Nizharadze's vocal range is light lyric soprano.

-At the age of three, Nizharadze started performin and found a very positive reception.
-At the age of seven she was invited by Jansug Kakhidze, a prominent Georgian conductor and author of famous sound tracks for Georgian cinema, to join a children's music studio where she took the lead as a vocalist for various shows and TV projects.
+At the age of three, Nizharadze started performing and found a very positive reception.
+At age seven she was invited by Jansug Kakhidze, a prominent Georgian conductor and composer of the Georgian cinema, to join a children's music studio where she took the lead as a vocalist for various shows and TV projects.

-At age 11, she performed "Sous le ciel de Paris" at the French Embassy, where she was noticed by journalist Bernard Pivot, who invited her to his program on TV5.
+At age 11, she performed "Sous le ciel de Paris" at the French Embassy in Georgia, where she was noticed by journalist Bernard Pivot, who invited her to his program on TV5.

-By the time she turned 17, Nizharadze had won several international young singer's contests, including the "Bravo, Bravissimo!" competition in Mini La Scala (Italy), "Crystal Note" (Moscow, Russia) and "Crystal Fur-tree" (Borjomi, Georgia).
+By age 17 she Nizharadze had won several international young singer's contests, including the "Bravo, Bravissimo!" competition in Mini La Scala (Italy), "Crystal Note" (Moscow, Russia) and "Crystal Fur-tree" (Borjomi, Georgia).
 She participated in several festivals in Russia, Turkey, Italy, Latvia and Georgia.

-Later, she took leading parts in the musicals The Wedding of the Jays and Roméo et Juliette, de la Haine à l'Amour.
-She was living in Moscow at the time she started gaining international recognition as a singer.
+Later, she took leading parts in musicals: The Wedding of the Jays and Roméo et Juliette, de la Haine à l'Amour.
+She was living in Moscow when she started gaining international recognition for her singing.

 In 2004, she got a main part in Gerard Presgurvic's musical (Original Russian Version, Operetta Theatre, leading cast).
 In 2005, she reached the final in the New Wave Festival in Jūrmala, Latvia.

-In 2008, Nizharadze gave up her career in Russia and returned to Georgia due to the ongoing war between the two countries.
+In 2008, Nizharadze gave up her career in Russia and returned to Georgia due to the ongoing war between the two nations.

 She performed "The Star-Spangled Banner" during Vice President Joe Biden's official visit to Georgia.